danzilio/danzilio.github.io/_posts/2016-05-03-rspec-for-ops-rspec-puppet.md

 ---
 layout: post
 title: "RSpec For Ops Part 2: Diving in with rspec-puppet"
-date: 2016-02-20
+date: 2016-05-03
 tags:
   - RSpec
   - RSpec for Ops
   - TDD
   - Testing
 comments: true
-published: false
 ---

 # RSpec for Ops Part 2: Diving in with `rspec-puppet`

 This is the second part in a series of blog posts on RSpec for Ops.
 See the first post [here](http://blog.danzil.io/2016/02/05/rspec-for-ops-part-1-essentials.html).

 Now that we've got a good understanding of some of the RSpec primitives, we'll dive into how these can be used when testing infrastructure.
-I'm going to use Serverspec and `rspec-puppet` for my examples here.
+I'm going to use `rspec-puppet` for my examples here.
+In a forthcoming post I'll use `serverspec` for a more agnostic approach.
 If you're not a Puppet user, don't worry, the two main Infracode testing tools (Beaker and Kitchen) both make heavy use of Serverspec.

 There are two general types of tests that you'll write as an Infracoder: **acceptance** and **unit** tests.
-We'll use `rspec-puppet` for **unit** tests and `serverspec` for **acceptance** tests.
+We'll use `rspec-puppet` for **unit** tests.

 ## Unit tests